Szandor72/greased/README.md

 ![Demo](demo.gif "Demo")

-Eventually Salesforce will provide a test framework for Lightning.
-Until then, use Greased.
+Salesforce has plans (Safe-Harbour) to release a testing framework for Lightning but you can use this now.

 It's basically a Selenium test written in Lightning flavoured javascript.
 By testing this way, you can use the test during development to decrease your time to feedback.